Start free trial

 Incentivize Useful Customer Feedback

 Customer feedback is valuable, so it makes sense to compensate people for providing it.
 But you don’t have to be as blatant as paying people to complete a survey or submit a review.
-There are many ways to reward people for sharing feedback without sounding like you’re offering a bribe.
+There are plenty of ways that you can reward people for sharing feedback without sounding like you’re offering a bribe.

-For example, you could offer discounts, freebies, or exclusive limited-edition items to all your customers who complete a feedback form.
+For example, you could offer discounts, freebies, or exclusive limited edition items to all your customers who complete a feedback form.
 Another option is to base your loyalty program, or one aspect of it, around feedback.
-You could give program members X points for every month that they fill in a survey or offer points for members who share their opinions on your latest product line.
+You could give program members X points for every month that they fill in a survey, or offer points for members who share their opinion on your latest product line.

 Use Gamification to Collect More Customer Feedback